robatwilliams/decent-code/topics/tech-css.md

 **Avoid "reaching in" to subcomponents to add/override their styling.** Such styles are coupled to the child component's internal implementation (DOM and own styles), and are unlikely to be taken into consideration if that changes - making them fragile and hard to maintain.
 This is akin to using/modifying private object state in OO programming.
 Instead, have the subcomponent support "option/mode classes" on its root - that parent components can opt-in to using.

 **Make components unopinionated about where/how they're used.** Styles affecting the outsides of a component's elements, such as positioning/layout/spacing, should be left to be specified by the parent code that's using the component.

+*For more on writing scalable CSS, I recommend this ["8 simple rules for a robust, scalable CSS architecture"](https://github.com/jareware/css-architecture) article by Jarno Rantanen.*

 ## Comments